ElikBelik77/ctfs-writeups/offshift/babyheap/readme.md

 # Babyheap
+### Description
+You can never get away from these pesky baby challenges.
+So I thought, if you can't beat them, join them!

+#### Author
+Tango
+#### Points and solves
+498 points, and 18 solves.

 We are given a classic heap exploitation binary, where we have the ability to malloc, free and show chunks in the memory.
 The binary is has a ```while true``` that runs these options:
 ```